-- A. A sign that interferes in any way with a traffic control sign or device or prevents clear and unobstructed views of traffic control signs or devices or approaching or merging traffic or does not comply with chapters 10.32 or 8.08 of the Oregon City Municipal Code. - B. A sign that contains, includes or is illuminated by any flashing or revolving, rotating or moving light or moves or has any animated or moving parts which move or rotate or change more than three (3) times per day, except as otherwise allowed within this code. - C. A sign with lighting that is not effectively shielded to prevent beams or rays of light from being directed at any portion of the right-of-way or public vehicular accessway or sign that does not comply with the lighting requirements in OCMC 17.62.065. - D. A sign located upon a tree, or painted or drawn upon a natural feature. - E. A sign that obstructs free ingress to or egress from any door, window or fire escape, alley, drive or fire lane, or is attached to a fire escape. - F. Any sign with a display area larger than twelve (12) square feet or six (6) square feet per sign face on an undeveloped lot or parcel of property.
+- A. A sign that interferes in any way with a traffic control sign or device or prevents clear and unobstructed views of traffic control signs or devices or approaching or merging traffic or does not comply with chapters 10.32 or 8.08 of the Oregon City Municipal Code. - B. A sign that contains, includes or is illuminated by any flashing or revolving, rotating or moving light or moves or has any animated or moving parts which move or rotate or change more than three (3) times per day, except as otherwise allowed within this code.; - C. A sign with lighting that is not effectively shielded to prevent beams or rays of light from being directed at any portion of the main traveled-right-of-way or public vehicular accessway of a state highway, unless the lighting is of such low intensity or brilliance that it does not cause glare or impair the vision of the driver of a motor vehicle or otherwise interfere with the operations thereof; or sign that does not comply with the lighting requirements in OCMC 17.62.065. - D. A sign located upon a tree, or painted or drawn upon a natural feature. - E. A sign that obstructs free ingress to or egress from any door, window or fire escape, alley, drive or fire lane, or is attached to a fire escape. - F. Any sign with a display area larger than twelve (12) square feet or; six (6) square feet per sign face on an undeveloped lot or parcel of property.;